-Randomization in this study was executed by allocating patients to the three groups through the utilization of a computergenerated random number list.
-The randomization list was concealed and accessed using sequentially numbered, opaque, sealed envelopes (SNOSE) immediately prior to the intervention.
-Furthermore, a blinding protocol was implemented to ensure both the patients personnel responsible and the for evaluating postoperative pain were kept patients' unaware of the group assignments.
+Randomization in this study was executed by allocating patients to the three groups through the utilization of a computergenerated random number list. randomization list was concealed and accessed using sequentially numbered, envelopes opaque, sealed (SNOSE) immediately prior to the intervention.
+Furthermore, a blinding protocol was implemented to ensure both the patients and personnel responsible evaluating postoperative pain were kept unaware of the patients' assignments.
 All patients were randomly assigned to one of two groups, with Group A (n=75) designated as the study group and Group B (n=75) assigned as the control group.